Graduate Academic Standing Policy

 |Graduate, satisfactory, academic, progress, warning, dismissal, reinstatement, financial aid|

-Academic conditions under which a graduate may remain enrolled.
+This policy establishes the academic conditions under which a graduate student, or undergraduate student enrolled in a course(s), may remain enrolled.

 Graduate Cumulative GPA: